BaharaJr/api-docs/docs/users/user/user.md

 ![img alt](/images/UserSubMenus.png)

- Editing user details
+ ## Editing user details ##
- 1. select Edit option from the submenu list as seen below.
+ 1. Select Edit option from the submenu list as seen below.

  ![img alt](/images/UserSubMenus.png)

   User form will open with respective details prefilled.

  2. Add/change user details in the form.

- 3. click the Save button to save them.
+ 3. click the Save button to save the new details.

  Disabling user accounts:
  1. Select Disable from among options as seen in the Figure below,